ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Evidence Tranformation

-Evidence is divided up into one or more `ev` relations where the `condition` ECT identifies the Attester from which Evidence was collected.
-If the Verifier maintains multiple Attester sessions, the Verifier session may be identified using an ECT.
+Evidence is transformed from an external representation to an internal representation based on the `ae` relation ({{sec-ir-evidence}}).

-Evidence information is mapped to an `addition` ECT that populates each of the ECT fields.
-If the Evidence does not have a value for the mandatory fields, the Verifier MUST NOT process the Evidence.
+The Evidence is mapped into one or more `addition` ECTs.

-The Evidence ECT fields are populated as described in {{sec-phase1-trans}} and {{sec-ir-evidence}}.
+If the Evidence does not have a value for the mandatory `ae` fields, the Verifier MUST NOT process the Evidence.

-Evidence transformation algorithms may be well-known, may be defined by a CoRIM profile ({{sec-corim-profile-types}}), or may be supplied dynamically.
+Evidence transformation algorithms may be well-known, defined by a CoRIM profile ({{sec-corim-profile-types}}), or supplied dynamically.
 The handling of dynamic Evidence transformation algorithms is out of scope for this document.

 ## Evidence Augmentation (Phase 2) {#sec-phase2}